Frequently Asked Questions

 If you are a graduate student and need clarification on your degree status, such as if you are advanced to candidacy, please contact your graduate program coordinator.

 If you don't find the commencement information you seek after reviewing the pages and require event-specific information, please e-mail Commencement Central.

 The terms and conditions as stated on this website are subject to change at any time, with or without notice.

-- Make reservations early - Make sure to confirm all lodging arrangements as far in advance as possible, especially if you prefer to be in Davis.
+- Make reservations early.
+Make sure to confirm all lodging arrangements as far in advance as possible, especially if you prefer to be in Davis.
 During commencement weekend, local hotels will fill up fast.
 The same goes for some of the more upscale restaurants: save yourself the wait and make a reservation in advance.

 - If possible, resist driving downtown.
 During commencement weekend, streets will be congested with pedestrians, bicyclists, and vehicles.
 Save yourself the hassle of finding parking and waiting in traffic by walking downtown.
 It is very convenient.

 - If you get lost, there are maps located around the Davis campus and throughout downtown Davis.
 Each campus building has a sign that denotes the name of the building.
 Remember which building(s) you parked near.
 If you are still having trouble finding your way, ask any staff or student for directions.
-If you prefer a paper map they can be obtained at TAPS, the Office of Graduate Studies, and at informational signs at parking area entrances.
+If you prefer a paper map they can be obtained at TAPS, Graduate Studies and at informational signs at parking area entrances.
 There is also a 'UC Davis Mobile' application for campus and parking area maps and Unitrans bus schedules.